annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/locationconstraintitem.md

 ---
 title: "locationConstraintItem resource type"
-description: Describes the locationConstraintItem resource type and provides a JSON representation and the properties. ms.localizationpriority: medium
+description: Learn about the Microsoft Graph locationConstraintItem resource type containing conditions stated by a client for the location of a meeting. ms.localizationpriority: medium
 author: "vrod9429"
 ms.prod: "outlook"